-A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions, which are help free of cost for our students.
-Just walk into any of your nearest IDP office to know more about the same.
+A great way to come prepared to face various challenges of settling into a new country is by attending one of our pre-departure sessions , where we prepare you for your life in New Zealand before you leave.
+These sessions are free to attend.
+Just walk into any of your nearest IDP offices to know more.

 Updated on June 24, 2020